NateEag/how-i-code/drafts/changing-programs.rst

 If the change does not impact a real user, propose an alternative change that does.

-If the change does not have the users' best interest at heart, look for an alternative that would.
+If the change does not have the users' best interest at heart, find an alternative that does.
 If necessary, explain to the asker that you feel the request does not put the program's users first, and work with them to understand why you feel that way.

+..
+TODO Describe the core technical loop programmers know so well.

+.. _deep understanding: /understanding-problems.html